ufal/npfl129/tasks/nli_competition.md

 Because the data is not publicly available, you can download it only through ReCodEx.
 Please do not distribute it.
-The template [nli_competition.py](https://github.com/ufal/npfl129/tree/master/labs/11/nli_competition.py) can the be used to load the dataset as usual.
+The template [nli_competition.py](https://github.com/ufal/npfl129/tree/master/labs/11/nli_competition.py) can then be used to load the dataset as usual.

 The performance of your system is measured using _accuracy_ of correctly predicted documents and your goal is to achieve at least 78% accuracy.